 But did you notice something else in those passages?

 This life and activity and joyfulness in community also includes us – us, we sinning human beings.
 We also can be caught up in the divine embrace of community that is the Trinity.
 The Good News is really Good – that mutual relationship of God with his creatures is exactly what the Father intended from the beginning.
-Even more so: Redemption starts with God’s nature, not with human sin.
+It is fundamental to know this, that human redemption starts with God’s nature, not with human sin.
 Through Christ we are all included in the all-embracing love of God.
-God did not create us so Jesus could die for our sins – as pivotal as that was – rather, the Father created us to be adopted as his children.
+God did not create us so Jesus could die for our sins – as pivotal as that was later in his plan – rather, the Father created us to be adopted as his children.

 Through the merits of the Son, Jesus Christ, the Holy Spirit can present us to the Father as already forgiven, reconciled and saved.
-Yes, the human race has been saved already, divine amnesty has been proclaimed, except they don’t know it yet.
-Paul outlined this in his teaching on “the two humanities” in Romans 5:12-21 which concludes with the great thought of how Jesus more than atoned for Adam’s sin.
+Yes, the human race has been saved already, divine amnesty has been proclaimed, except people don’t know it yet.
+Paul outlined this in his teaching on “the two humanities” in Romans 5:12-21 which concludes with the great thought of how Jesus’ work on earth went beyond atoning for Adam’s sin.
 “Consequently, just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men” (verse 18).